simoninireland/epydemic/doc/index.rst

 * Susceptible-Infected-Removed (:term:`SIR`) and Susceptible-Infected-Susceptible (:term:`SIS`) models
   built-in, with either stochastic or fixed recovery times

+* Addition-deletion process to model natural birth and death

 * Integrated with ``epyc``'s labs and experiments, including execution in parallel on compute clusters